fjp/ppp/ch4-computation/ch4-terms.md

 ### declaration

-All the information needed to call a function was in the first line of its definition.
+All the information needed to call a function is in the first line of its definition.
 For example:

 ```